 This article may contain compensated links.
 See our full disclosure here

-This week we are talking about the Prosecco Hills, just north of Venice in Northern Italy.
+The Prosecco Hills can be found north of Venice, in Northern Italy.
 Prosecco is a fresh light sparkling wine that is perfect for any celebration, aperitivo or just because.
 It’s become increasingly popular and seems to have taken over the world in recent years!

 What you’ll learn in this episode